adnammit/notes/dotnet.md

 # Concepts

-## MVC
+## MVC and MVVM Design Patterns
+* terms
 	* **model**: the data model that is ultimately displayed in the view. model is responsible for communicating with the db
 	* **view**: the UI of the app, consisting of HTML, CSS and JS. displays the data sourced from the model by calling the controller
 	* **controller**: a layer between the view and the model; keeps secret stuff in the model hidden
+* **MVC** is a design pattern that separates an application into three main components: Model, View, and Controller
+	* **ASP.NET Core MVC** uses the MVC pattern to build web applications
+* **MVVM** is a design pattern that separates an application into three main components: Model, View, and ViewModel
+	* supports two-way data binding between the view and the viewmodel
+	* **ASP.NET Core Blazor** and **ASP.NET Razor Pages** use the MVVM pattern to build web applications

+### Razor
+* at its simplest, Razor is a syntax for embedding C# code into HTML via the **Razor templating engine**
+* Razor templating is used in ASP.NET Core to create dynamic web pages using the MVC design pattern
+* **Razor Pages** is a different thing -- using the MVVM pattern, controller classes are not used

 ### Models
 * model classes consist of the data properties as well as setters and getters